 During the relatively short transition period, I was still paid by my previous employer.
 As I was officially on annual leave from my previous employment, I was still covered by social security.

 I was lucky because a few large projects arrived at that point and my workload doubled almost immediately and continued growing.

-I didn’t work in the evenings and consequently I definitely had a fresher mind.
-In these favourable conditions I was reaching the expected quality of my translations faster and easier than before.
+I didn’t work in the evenings and consequently, I definitely had a fresher mind.
+In these favorable conditions, I was reaching the expected quality of my translations faster and easier than before.

 Now I could enjoy having free evenings and weekends and I was much more relaxed.
 I rediscovered the joy of exercising at the gym and swimming at the pool.
 And our social life became much more varied – gatherings with friends, concerts, trips to the theatre and cinema, and our beloved mountain tours on sunny Saturdays.